ETX-ASU/prt/NOTES.md

 # OVERVIEW OF NEXT STEPS

+1. After saving or submitting I must:
+   1) use query to refetch the specific assessed user's homework and update that in redux
+   2) use query to refetch the specific assignment and update that in redux

 1. In Assessor, after a comment is updated or a rank selected, save it to DB but do NOT re-fetch.
    NOTE if there were ANY changes.
    2. When navigating to another student or back or the assessor loses focus...
 THEN you can request a refetch of this student's data.

+### NEED TO CONSIDER REFETCH FOR ASSESSING PEERS
+This breaks DRY principle and I need to assess a fix.
+The advantage of this solution is that the assignment data is really only loaded at the start or after an assignment edit.
+Caching the allocations data means no need to refetch the data from DB on every little save because this acts as a kind of optimistic update.
+We update locally and don't care about what is on the server until an edit was made to the assignment itself or the app is reloaded.

+BUT HERE'S THE CATCH: As instructor, I'm assessing Student A which changes the homework.commentsOnDraft and .ratingsOnDraft and those changes are made to the DB.
+Each edit is saved each time I click off the notes area.
+Focus changes, student A's commentsOnDraft are changed.

+I'm doing this optimistically.
+Now what happens when I'm a student reviewing peer A. And another student is reviewing peer A at the SAME TIME.
+By NOT refetching, they both assume they have the most recent commentsOnDraft for peer A.

+I start making comments using Data Snapshot 1.
+Other student makes a few comments using Snapshot 1.
+I save 3 new comments, basically SnapShot 1 + My Additions, and I leave.
+Other student edits a comment and saves SnapShot 1 + Their Edit.
+It overwrites what I did.

+Before I can save, I must fetch homeworks to ensure I don't have this problem.

+This is not the case as an instructor because I am the ONLY allocated to make comments on a DRAFT writing assignment.
+As an instructor, I'm the only one who will be adding comments and ratings to a student homework during a DRAFT writing assignment, and on a REVIEW SESSION assignment, I will be using a different mechanism.

+This is also not an issue for allocations data because of the same reason.

+AS A STUDENT: Fetch allocations before save or submit.
+AS A STUDENT: Fetch assessedUserHomework before save or submit.